 If you'd like more ideas about how to use the Science and Engineering Practices in your science class, sign up for my newsletter.
 I'll send you 20 new and easy was to use the practices in your classroom without changing everything you are already doing.
 To get more information, click here.

 What is a CER?

 A CER (Claim-Evidence-Reasoning) is a tool used in science classes to help students think critically and support their ideas.
 It is a three-step process that requires students to make a statement, provide evidence to support their statement, and explain the logic behind their statement.
 A claim is an opinion or idea about a scientific concept or phenomenon.
 The evidence is the data or research that supports the statement, and the logic is what connects the evidence to the statement.
 By using the CER tool, students are able to explain their scientific understanding and develop their critical thinking skills.

 To learn more about the parts of an argument, click here.

-What is a CER used for?
+How is a CER used in science?